 A lecture course that covers the anatomical and physiological study of the human body as an integrated whole.
 The course includes detailed studies of biological principles; tissues; and the integumentary, skeletal, muscular and nervous systems.
 Three hours lecture per week.
 Credit, three semester hours.
-(Corequisite: BIO 2511; Prerequisite: ACT composite of 18 or higher or successful completion of a lower level BIO lecture course with a grade of C or higher..)
+(Corequisite: BIO 2511; Prerequisite: ACT composite of 18 or higher or successful completion of BIO 1113/1111 or BIO 1133/1131, or BIO 1513/1511 with grade of C or higher.)